 But regardless of their fragile nature, beginners tend to have a very heavy hand while picking and are typically very abusive to their picks – often without knowing it.
 If you choose picks made of a poor material they could easily break or bend – either of which makes it difficult to continue using the tool.

 Many cheaper picks, like those found on Amazon, are simply stamped out of very soft and malleable steel that will bend and break very easily.

-This is where GSP Ghost set has a HUGE advantage over other lock pick sets.
+This is where the GSP Ghost set has a HUGE advantage over other lock pick sets.

 The GSP stands for "Government Steel Picks."